teereks/telegraf-installer/README.md

 - Script currently only supports native installation.
 If you want to run Telegraf using i.e. Docker container please refer to the following instuctions: https://hub.docker.com/_/telegraf and follow the steps instructed there.
 - This script was originally developed for `Telegraf v1.26.0`, so if the latest release version is newer this script might not funtion as expected.
 - This script uses statically coded checksums so i.e. if `InfluxData` rotates public GPG-keys for their repositories, you need to make sure that the updated checksum is available in this script.
 - Script offers dialog to user using `whiptail` so your system needs to have it installed.
-If `whiptail` is not already installed the script will offer you to install it automatically.
+If `whiptail` is not found on the system, script will make an attempt to install it using `apt-get`.
 - Downloading and updating packages from public sources requires working Internet-connection so this script has limited functionality when run on offline-systems.

 ## Usage